-This report has been prepared by Planning and Property Partners Pty Ltd, on behalf of Spire Group Pty Ltd and accompanies a proposed Development Plan for the former Clayton West Primary School site located at 10 Alvina Street, Oakleigh South.

-This report and accompanying material are intended to support the proposed Development Plan pertaining to the future residential use and development of the above mentioned land.
+This report has been prepared by Planning & Property Partners Pty Ltd, on behalf of Spire Group Pty Ltd and accompanies a proposed Development Plan for the former Clayton West Primary School site located at 10 Alvina Street, Oakleigh South.
+This report and accompanying material are intended to support the proposed Development Plan pertaining to the future residential use and development of the subject site.